-Don’t you love interesting ideas that help you better understand the world?
-I’ve spent the past year collecting and writing about the most interesting ones from the world of critical thinking, philosophy and storytelling.
+How do I guard myself against the Chewbacca Defense?
+What is the Peter Principle?
+And why should I avoid the Streetlight Effect?
+The world is full of such interesting ideas and concepts.
+If we know and understand them, we can navigate life just a little bit better.
+I’ve spent the past year collecting and writing about the most interesting ones from the world of critical thinking, philosophy, decision-making and storytelling.
 Some I’ve discussed in-depth on the blog, others you’ll find in my free weekly newsletter featuring 3 Ideas in 2 Minutes.

+Top 25 Interesting Ideas

+I’m going to give a brief explanation for each of the interesting ideas and link to relevant posts or newsletters if you want to find out more.
 Here are my Top 25 interesting ideas, concepts, principles and eponymous laws that everyone should know.
 Plus, there will be a big surprise in the end.

-Top 25 Interesting Ideas

-I’m going to give a brief explanation for each of the interesting ideas and link relevant posts or newsletters if you want to find out more.
 Let’s get started.

 1. The Peter Principle